pablopertusa/backend-grpc_REST/README.md

 The `NotificationService` must forward notifications to the `FrontendService` for users subscribed to notifications.
 Additionally, it should manage user notification subscription statuses.
 Below are the steps to implement this functionality:

 1. **Trigger**: A message creation event in the `MessageService` triggers a notification.
 2. **Notification Creation**: If the recipient user is subscribed, the `NotificationService` creates a notification.
-By default, all users are subscribed.
+By default, all users are subscribed upon creation.
-3. **Frontend Delivery**: Use gRPC to send the notification from `NotificationService` to the `FrontendService`.
+3. **Frontend Delivery**: Use gRPC to push the notification from `NotificationService` to the `FrontendService`.
 4. **Persistence**: Store the notification in memory using Redis.

 ####  Port Configuration

 Each service is configured with unique HTTP and gRPC ports to avoid conflicts and streamline inter-service communication.
-Here are the port details for all services:
+Here are the expected port details for all services:

 | **Service**             | **HTTP** | **gRPC** |
 |-------------------------|----------|----------|